 Data centre operators naturally want the highest possible availability for their facility.
 However, achieving the best that’s technically possible will be beyond most organisations’ budgets – and in any case, won’t even be necessary.
-For example, an enterprise that depends on real time sales of goods from their web store has a far more critical need for data centre availability than a bricks and mortar business without the same online dependency.
+For example, an enterprise that depends on real-time sales of goods from their web store has a far more critical need for data centre availability than a bricks and mortar business without the same online dependency.

 The Uptime Institute’s Tier Classification System exists to answer these questions.
-It provides the data centre industry with a consistent method to compare typically unique, customised facilities based on expected site infrastructure performance, or uptime.
+It provides the data centre industry with a consistent method to compare typically unique, customised facilities based on expected data centre infrastructure performance, or uptime.
 Furthermore, Tiers enables companies to align their data centre infrastructure investment with business goals specific to growth and technology strategies.

 The data centre tier power system defines the requirements and benefits of four distinct Tier classifications for data centre infrastructure.
 Each Tier aligns with a specific function in the business world and sets the appropriate criteria for power, cooling, maintenance, and capability to withstand a fault.
 Tiers are progressive; each Tier incorporates the requirements of all the lower Tiers.

 Tier I and Tier II are tactical data centre solutions, usually driven by first-cost and time-to-market more than life-cycle cost and performance (uptime) requirements.
 Rigorous uptime requirements and long-term viability are usually the reason for selecting strategic data centre solutions found in Tier III and Tier IV site infrastructure.